Payment Gateway Statistics 2025: Key Insights, Global Trends, and Future Projections

 • The retail sector accounts for 45% of total payment gateway transactions, largely driven by e-commerce.

-• Travel and hospitality industries experienced a 14% growth in digital payment processing in 2023, thanks to the recovery from pandemic-related slowdowns.
+• Travel and hospitality industries experienced a 14% growth in digital payment processing, thanks to the recovery from pandemic-related slowdowns.

-• Subscription-based services like streaming platforms and SaaS have driven 25% of online transactions through recurring billing models in 2023.
+• Subscription-based services like streaming platforms and SaaS have driven 25% of online transactions through recurring billing models.

-• Healthcare saw a 10% increase in digital payments as telemedicine and online healthcare services expanded globally in 2023.
+• Healthcare saw a 10% increase in digital payments as telemedicine and online healthcare services expanded globally.

 • Food and beverage sectors experienced a 31% increase in online transactions, primarily through delivery apps and contactless payments.